keu/docs/software_versioned_docs/version-0.16/houston-api.md

 2. Email address of the user
 3. Role you'd like to designate that user (e.g. Workspace "Admin", "Editor" or "Viewer")

-If you don't already have a Workspace ID, run `astro workspace list` via the Astronomer CLI.
+If you don't already have a Workspace ID, run `astro workspace list` via the Astronomer Software CLI.

 With that information, run the following: